-The Rimé movement is a Buddhist school of thought founded in Eastern Tibet during the late 19th century by Jamyang Khyentse Wangpo and Jamgon Kongtrul Lodro Thaye, the latter of whom is often respected as the founder proper.
+The Rimé movement was founded in Eastern Tibet during the late 19th century by Jamyang Khyentse Wangpo and Jamgon Kongtrul Lodro Thaye, the latter of whom is often respected as the founder proper.
 The antecedent to the Rimé is found in the writings and activities of Jetsun Taranatha Kunga Nyingpo, the 23rd Throne Holder of Jonang.

 Practitioners who associate with Rimé do not leave their own traditions, but rather continue practicing as their particular tradition prescribes.
 The two founding fathers of Rimé did not set out to establish a new lineage: Jamyang Khyentse Wangpo continued to belong to the Sakya order and Jamgon Kongtrul Lodro Thaye to the Nyingma and Kagyu traditions.
 At the time, Tibetan orders had become very isolated, and both Jamyang Khyentse and Jamgon Kongtrul were instrumental in re-initiating dialogue between and among them.
 Rimé was, to some extent, the re-establishment of a rule or principle that had always been present in Tibetan Buddhism, but that had been de-emphasized or forgotten: to ignorantly criticize other traditions is wrong, and misunderstandings due to ignorance should be immediately alleviated.